Japan–Russia border: History

 Since the Japanese Empire incorporated Korea by 1910, the short Korea–Russia border also became part of the border between the Japanese and Russian Empires, and later (until 1945), between the Japanese Empire and the USSR.

 The land border in Sakhalin was crossed by the Soviet Army in August 1945, while Soviet marines landed in the Kurils.
-As a result of the short Soviet–Japanese War, the whole of Sakhalin and the Kurils became de facto (and de jure, under the Soviet law) part of the USSR, and of its constituent part, the RSFSR.
+As a result of the short Soviet–Japanese War, the whole of Sakhalin and the Kurils became de facto (and de jure, under the Soviet law) part of the USSR, and of its core part, the RSFSR.
 Even though the USSR and Japan reestablished diplomatic relations a decade later (the Soviet–Japanese Joint Declaration of 1956), no peace treaty or maritime boundary agreement between the two countries has been signed.